Gdynia: After World War II

-On 28 March 1945, the city was captured by the Soviets and restored to Poland.
-The Soviets installed a communist regime, which stayed in power until the Fall of Communism in 1989.
+On 28 March 1945, the city was captured by the Soviet Red Army and restored to Poland, which in the aftermath of World War II became the Polish People's Republic.
 The post-war period saw an influx of settlers from Warsaw which was destroyed by Germany, and other parts of the country as well as Poles from the cities of Wilno (now Vilnius) and Lwów (now Lviv) from the Soviet-annexed former eastern Poland.
 Also Greeks, refugees of the Greek Civil War, settled in the city.
 The port of Gdynia was one of the three Polish ports through which refugees of the Greek Civil War reached Poland.

 On 17 December 1970, worker demonstrations took place at Gdynia Shipyard.
 Workers were fired upon by the police.
 Janek Wiśniewski was one of 40 killed, and was commemorated in a song by Mieczysław Cholewa, Pieśń o Janku z Gdyni.
 One of Gdynia's important streets is named after Janek Wiśniewski.
 The event was also portrayed in Andrzej Wajda's movie Man of Iron.

-On 4 December 1999, a storm destroyed a huge crane in a shipyard.
-In 2002, the city was awarded the Europe Prize by the Parliamentary Assembly of the Council of Europe for having made exceptional efforts to spread the ideal of European unity.
+On 4 December 1999, Storm Anatol toppled a large gantry crane at Gdynia Shipyard.